 What Does ‘Winterize a Pool’ Mean?

-To winterize a pool means to get it ready for the cold months of the year.
-This is a simple process but you need to follow instructions carefully.
-This is what it’s like.
+To winterize a pool means to get it ready for the cold months of the year – also called closing the pool.
+If you live in a warm climate you’re lucky – you might never need to worry about winterizing!

-And it is not cheap to fix a pool that has been attacked by algae.
-Sometimes, it can’t be fixed at all.
 So, winterizing is not an option but a necessary step in maintaining an Intex swimming pool.
+If where you live has cold winters.

-The best way to prevent ice damage, which is the whole point of winterizing a pool, is to store it well in freezing temperatures.
-Intex pools are meant to be drained with a garden hose which may take a few days.
+The best way to prevent ice damage, which is the whole point of winterizing a pool, is to store it well and avoid freezing temperatures.
+Intex pools are meant to be drained before winter.
+Don’t worry.
+I’ve broken down the process into easy to follow steps so that you get it right.

 A Step-by-Step Guide to Close an Intex Pool